What marketing philosophy to follow to achieve the desired goals, and create extraordinary product concept?

 - Societal concept

-In this article, we deal with the concept of the product, its benefits, and things to look out for when creating winning product concepts that lead to successful releases.
+In this article, we deal with the concept of the product, its benefits, how to select a product concept idea, and what to look out for when creating a winning product concept that leads to successful releases.

 How do you explain a product concept?